ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 ### EBI Human Cell Atlas team processes and procedures

 Our main source for general info about our processes at the EBI branch of the HCA is the [confluence website](https://www.ebi.ac.uk/seqdb/confluence/display/HCA/Human+Cell+Atlas+Home), take all information found here with a grain of salt because much of it is outdated.
-You will need editing privileges to the wiki in order to fill out your [Weekly Activity Report](https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=HCA&title=Weekly+Activity+Reports) so if you don't see an `edit` button at the top right of the page then ask @lauraclarke to give you the appropriate access.
+You will need editing privileges to the wiki in order to fill out your [Weekly Activity Report](https://www.ebi.ac.uk/seqdb/confluence/pages/viewpage.action?spaceKey=HCA&title=Weekly+Activity+Reports) so if you don't see an `edit` button at the top right of the page then ask @oihane to give you the appropriate access.
 It is a good idea to have a brief look over the various pages that exist on confluence as you will most likely need to refer back to them later.

 In particular take note of the following pages:
 - [Holiday request and sick leave procedure](https://www.ebi.ac.uk/seqdb/confluence/display/HCA/Holiday+requests%2C+working+from+home+and+sick+leave)
 - [Work travel procedure](https://www.ebi.ac.uk/seqdb/confluence/display/HCA/HCA+Travel+Procedure)
 - [Timesheet policy](https://www.ebi.ac.uk/seqdb/confluence/display/HCA/Timesheet+Guidance)

-If anything isn’t clear, please ask Laura or Claire.
+If anything isn’t clear, please ask Gabs or Oihane.

 ### About the Human Cell Atlas